From Inception to Scale

 The ideas were conceived in 2008, 2009 and 2010.
 Stanbic has just had good results from the 2013 pilot and is set to expand, so we count it as now moving from the ‘validation’ phase into the ‘implementation’ stage.
 ACI has completed its first pilot, in which the harvest failed but the model was well tested and lessons for the next iteration emerged.
 It is still in the ‘early operation and validation stage’ as is MEGA, which is refining the model at the first micro-hydro site at Bondo, then planning to expand to many more sites (for which investment is still needed).

 Why does the journey take so long?
-Well there are a host of very practical reasons: delays at custom, time to find finance, staff turnover (10 reasons inclusive business stalls are explained in When Things Don’t’ go to Plan).
+Well there are a host of very practical reasons: delays at custom, time to find finance, staff turnover (10 reasons inclusive business stalls are explained in ).
 But there is a fundamental reason too, and its a reason that is particularly relevant to inclusive business.
 The business model is key (see blog 1 in this series), but models that work at the BoP and work commercially for the business need innovation.
 They cannot be designed in a lab, but develop only through testing on the ground and engagement at the BoP.
 In BIF we observed that companies make several ‘turning points’ on their inclusive business journey as they discover more about how to adapt the business model.
 This is what results in a zigzag path.

 Two examples of consumer-focused inclusive businesses that changed course are iSchool in Zambia and mKRISHI®in India, illustrated in the diagram: iSchool has slashed cost per pupil per term of its rich e-learning resource from $15 to $4, but in the process it overhauled the product and adapted its target segments and channels.
 The mKRISHI® initiative of Tata Consultancy Services in India similarly transformed the core product, from interactive advisory services on a mobile phone, to a cloud based solution for a host of agricultural and rural transactions that will enable farmers to reach up and down the value chain.
 As the product changed, so did the partnerships, marketing, distribution channels and revenue system.